UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtPolicy.md

 Ideally even if technical debt is going to be resolved immediately raising it is good for understanding its impact on UKHO work and identifying that technical debt was discovered.

-When raising Technical Debt, please add the following information to the Technical Debt PBI:
+When raising technical debt, please add the following information to the Technical Debt PBI:

 ### Title